phymalidoust/cemctut/general_SA.md

 ## Generic terms and idea of simulated annealing method

-The history of simulated annealing (SA) goes back to 1916.
+The history of simulated annealing (SA) goes back to 1916. hello